vanzan01/browser-manager/README.md

 - Identify and clear bloated cache to improve browser speed
 - See which domains are consuming disproportionate resources
 - Monitor storage growth over time

-## Installation

-1. Download the extension from the Chrome Web Store / Firefox Add-ons / Edge Add-ons (links coming soon)
-2. Or install manually:
-   - Clone this repository
-   - Run `npm install` followed by `npm run build`
-   - Load the extension in your browser:
-     - Chrome/Brave: Go to `chrome://extensions/`, enable "Developer mode", click "Load unpacked", and select the `dist` folder
-     - Firefox: Go to `about:debugging`, click "This Firefox", click "Load Temporary Add-on", and select any file in the `dist` folder
-     - Edge: Go to `edge://extensions/`, enable "Developer mode", click "Load unpacked", and select the `dist` folder

-## How to Use

-### Storage Dashboard
-The main view shows an overview of your browser's storage usage, listing domains by storage size.
-Click on any domain to see detailed information.

-### Domain Details
-View and manage storage for a specific domain, including:
-- Storage metrics breakdown
-- List of individual pages
-- Option to clear all data for this domain
-- Page-specific cleaning options

-### Advanced Analytics
-Access advanced visualization and filtering:
-- Switch between time ranges (7/30/90 days)
-- View storage distribution by type
-- Sort top domains by different metrics
-- Access bulk cleaning actions

 ## Privacy & Security